finn-no/simplehub/README.md

 Event Hub
 ============

-Simple implementation of a publish subscribe module.
+Simple implementation of a publish subscribe module in the browser.
+It is dead simple and has no dependencies.
 Provides you with an easy way to do event based applications without using the DOM.

+Can be used to drive application flow with application wide hubs or be used to decouple UI widgets.
+You can have one large hub or multiple small hubs in your application

 Example
 ------------